-From incredible wedding bouquets and beautiful Mother’s Day arrangements to blooms we offer in the hope of soothing hurt feelings, there are many occasions and reasons for why we give flowers.
+From incredible wedding bouquets and beautiful Valentine’s Day arrangements to blooms we offer in the hope of soothing hurt feelings, there are many occasions and reasons for why we give flowers.
 Next time you give the gift of flowers, take a moment to consider their meaning before you buy.
 Flowers can be a wonderfully personal gift when you choose one whose meaning most closely matches the message you’re trying to convey.
 Here are a few of the most popular floral choices and the meaning they carry.

 As one of the most popular flowers in the world, the carnation is widely appreciated and enjoyed.
 Carnations are available in a variety of colors and are generally symbolic of love and fascination.

 Chrysanthemums, commonly referred to as mums, reference friendship, love and joy.
 They have become the go-to flower for front porch decor during the summer and fall season.
 You can see them adorning doorways and front steps across America.
 They are hardy, colorful flowers that are easy to care for.

 Distinguished by their large, beautiful blooms and wide assortment of vibrant colors, gerbera daisies have become a favorite flower choice for expressing cheerful sentiments.
 The traditional flower meanings for the gerbera daisy, however, are beauty and innocence.

 The tall, striking spike of gladiolus is one of the most eye-catching flowers.
 With the meaning of strength, honor and infatuation they are great to give to a significant other.
 Just as popular as garden plants and cut flowers, these slender beauties can grow up to five feet tall!
 They also come in nearly every color from bright red to pastel pink.

 Read More – Meanings of Gladioluses